A plain-language guide

 My income is low but I'm currently housed and stable

 Apply at multiple project-based and tax-credit buildings simultaneously.
-Also get on the Seattle Housing Authority waitlist — both public housing and vouchers — even if the wait is years.
-There's no penalty for waiting.
+Also apply to both SHA programs — public housing (a multi-year waitlist) and the Housing Choice Voucher (an open lottery).
+There's no penalty for waiting on either.

 Start with the SHA application launchpad